mcrovero/effect-nextjs/README.md

 const AppLive = Layer.empty // Your stateless layers
 export const BasePage = Next.make("BasePage", AppLive)
 ```

+> [!WARNING] It is important that all layers passed to the runtime are stateless.
+If you need to use a stateful layer like a database connection read below. (see [Stateful layers](#stateful-layers))

 3. Write your first page